-Cinders flying from the old narrow gauge railroad that chugged over Boreas Pass 100 years ago created forest fires that cleared the slopes and made way for vast groves of aspen.
-A tunnel of trees makes a canopy of yellow over some sections as you make your way up the dirt road heading east from town.
+Boreas Pass is a stunning hour-long drive through filled with fall colors and mountain views.Cinders flying from the old narrow gauge railroad that chugged over Boreas Pass 100 years ago created forest fires that cleared the slopes and made way for vast groves of aspen trees.
+Walk, drive or bike through this tunnel of trees, creating a canopy of yellow as you make your way up the dirt road heading east from town.

-Bakers Tank Trail: Continue driving eastward up Boreas Pass Road past Argentine Meadow to Bakers Tank, where the old steam engine took on water to continue its uphill journey.
+- Bakers Tank Trail – Continue driving eastward up Boreas Pass Road past Argentine Meadow to Bakers Tank, where the old steam engine took on water to continue its uphill journey.
 At this higher elevation, spruce and fir trees take over, but you can hike or bike westward on the Bakers Tank Trail through the highest aspen grove.
 Once the trail turns to the north side of the hill, hikers may want to turn back to the Tank.
 Bikers have the option of continuing along the Bakers Tank Trail to connect to the Argentine Meadow or all the way back to the Boreas Pass Trailhead at the end of the pavement.

-Gold Dust Trail: Continue along Boreas Pass Road, over the summit, and proceed down to the Park County side of the pass.
+- Gold Dust Trail – Continue along Boreas Pass Road, over the summit, and proceed down to the Park County side of the pass.
 In a short distance, you will come to the Gold Dust Trail, a single track that winds its way through spruce forests then aspen groves as it descends to the historic railroad town of Como.
 Arrange to have a vehicle pick you up, return the way you came, or loop back on Boreas Pass Road.
 About 10 miles one way.